Vincent Desmond

-Vincent Desmond is a Lagos-based Nigerian LGBTQ advocate, and writer.
+Vincent Desmond (born 27 September 1999) is a Lagos-based Nigerian writer and Nigerian LGBTQ advocate.
 He is also the chief-editor and publisher of A Nasty Boy fashion magazine, founded by Richard Akuson, a Nigerian journalist and lawyer in February 2017.

 Desmond has written for print and online magazines.
 He was previously a writer at BellaNaija and an editor at Zikoko, a youth culture publication in Nigeria.